BrandonMathis/railsgirlsrdu/README.md

 rails generate model Tweet body:string user:references
 ```

-This command create a Tweets model and a migration to create a tweets table where we can store the body of a tweet and the users who made the tweet.
+This command creates a `Tweet` model and a migration to create a `tweets` table where we can store the body of a tweet and the user who made the tweet.

->PROTIP: `body:string` and `user:references` details the attributes of our tweets. 'references' pertains to an ID of the owning record.
+>PROTIP: `body:string` and `user:references` details the attributes of our tweets. `references` pertains to an ID of the owning record.
 In our case, Tweets reference users who make them.
 You can add any attributes you want to a record in this manner when using generators.

 ####Model